kisimediaDE/capacitor-widget-bridge/README.md

 Reloads timelines for all widgets of a specified kind.

 - iOS: Triggers reload of specific widget kind.
-- Android: No-op (not applicable).
+- Android: Triggers update for specific widget kinds if matched in registered widget class names.

 | Param         | Type                                                          |
 | ------------- | ------------------------------------------------------------- |